arangodb/docs/3.10/quick-start-in-the-cloud.md

 ArangoDB Oasis comes with a free-to-try tier that lets you test our ArangoDB Cloud for free for 14 days.
 It includes one project and one deployment.
-After the trial period, your deployments will automatically be deleted.
+After the trial period, your deployments are automatically deleted.

 You can convert to the professional service model at any time by adding your billing details and at least one payment method.
 See: